aarnetalman/Notebooks/README.md

 # NLP Notebooks

-Some useful Jupyter notebooks exloring different NLP tasks and use cases.
+Some useful Jupyter notebooks exploring different NLP tasks and use cases.
 Some of the notebooks have been published as blog posts on my website [https://talman.io](https://talman.io).